What Private Unemployment Insurance Is Available?

-According to the U.S. Department of Labor Bureau of Labor Statistics, 6.7 million Americans are unemployed.
+According to the U.S. Department of Labor Bureau of Labor Statistics, 6.1 million Americans are unemployed.
 Job loss and unemployment is a serious concern for many, especially when you don't have savings built up to help you if you lose your job.
-Unemployment benefits are meant to provide financial assistance to people who find themselves unemployed under certain eligible circumstances, however, these benefits do not fully replace the lost income from losing your job.
-It can be hard to make ends meet on the money you get Unemployment Insurance.
+Unemployment benefits are meant to provide financial assistance to people who find themselves unemployed under certain eligible circumstances.
+However, these benefits do not fully replace the lost income from losing your job.
+It can be hard to make ends meet on the money you get from unemployment insurance.

 However, there are other options available to protect your finances and lifestyle if you lose your job.
 Private Unemployment Insurance and other supplemental insurance policies are good options to protect your finances when you lose your job, and some of them come at the cost of as little as $5 a month.